 Knight Frank research shows that a ‘green premium’ really does exist:

-Adaptive reuse projects also generate a lot of interest because of their creativity, sustainability and innovation.
+Refurbishment projects that take a building from brown to green also generate a lot of interest because of their creativity, sustainability and innovation.
 This sparks conversation, generates interest from the media and can increase tenant demand.

 Performance